wikar/wikar.github.io/_posts/2015-12-12-dynamics-ax7-bi-preview.markdown

 ![dax7-bi-preview-04](https://raw.githubusercontent.com/wikar/wikar.github.io/master/assets/images/2015-12-12-dynamics-ax-7-bi-preview/dax7-bi-preview-04.png)

 "Aggregate Measurements" becoming an alternative to the SSAS cubes.
 Initally it was unclear which underlying technology is actually used (In-memory OLTP, Tabular Models, etc) but during the Q&A it was "demystified" by talking about the SQL Server columnstore indexes and read-only secondaries.
-I have a feel this can't be all to it (same Aggregate Measurments deployed twice to enable Excel self-service analytics?) and it require further detailing ahead.
+I have a feel this can't be all to it (same Aggregate Measurements deployed twice to enable Excel self-service analytics?) and it require further detailing ahead.

 ### In-Memory Real-time vs SSAS Cube